upscale-project/sqed-generator/README.txt

 Either of the above variants should result in a generic QED module that is easily customizable.

+Update 8 May 2019:

+We want to aim at integrating many parameters in our generic module to make it as easy as possible for a user to hook up the module to the given design.
+E.g., the QED-ready signal requires to add additional logic to the design, which may be difficult for inexperienced users.
+We want to try to implement the necessary logic inside the QED module in a generic way.

+As next steps, we want to analyze the QED module of RIDECORE to pull out as many of the design decisions and simplifiying assumptions as possible by introducing parameters, e.g., for the RIDECORE demo we disabled branch prediction.
+These simplifications were made to speed up model checking.

+We also want to consider other processors eventually.

 Update 26 April 2019:

 The QED-ready signal depends on the ISA and the pipeline design since